 BI Program Manager

 The BI program management office is led by a BI program manager (director level) who works directly with – if not for – the BI steering committee.
 The BI program manager performs periodic readiness assessments to identify new information needs and to ascertain end-user satisfaction with the DW and the BI applications.
 With the backing of the BI steering committee, the BI program manager creates a BI strategy and enforces the common technical and non-technical infrastructure components in the BI environment.
-Working with the BI steering committee, the BI program manager prioritizes BI and DW projects, determines the project interdependencies, and coordinates the project resources and activities around these interdependencies.
+Working with the BI steering committee, the BI program manager prioritizes BI and DW projects, determines the project dependencies, and coordinates the project resources and activities around these dependencies.

 Team Interaction and Communication

 The dynamics of the core team or the development track teams are not the same as that of the extended team or a traditional project team.
 The core team is like the SWAT team at NASA in Houston, Texas.
 Although they have their assigned cubicles and offices, they do not spend most of their time in them.
 Instead they collaborate, brainstorm, solve problems, and make decisions together in a “war room” dedicated to their project.
 For example, the core team meets every day to review status and deliverables and to discuss roadblocks and solutions.
 Sometimes these meetings last ten minutes, at other times working sessions could be scheduled for half a day.
 During these sessions, individual assignments are distributed to the appropriate team members who will work on them after the meeting and report back the following day.
 If major roadblocks are encountered, they are addressed immediately and alternative solutions and contingency plans are prepared.
 The project manager and the business representative will take the alternative solutions and contingency plans to the sponsor for negotiation and/or a decision.